VISITING CHATHAM MARCONI

 MARCONI-RCA WIRELESS MUSEUM

-WHAT YOU WILL SEE: Through informative panels and interactive displays, museum visitors explore radio pioneer Guglielmo Marconi’s life and legacy, the role of maritime radio in world events, ship-to-shore communication, and artifacts from Chatham Radio / WCC’s history including the actual shipboard radio from the renowned hospital ship SS Hope.
-Visitors experience firsthand how a radio operator touching a Morse code key in Chatham could communicate with counterparts aboard ships sailing the seven seas, and learn about the talented and skilled people who conceived, built and operated the station.
-Chatham Radio/WCC reliably linked high society, royalty, dignitaries, celebrities and humble immigrants to their loved ones and businesses.
-In the Golden Age of Trans-Atlantic Ocean Liners exhibit, visitors see what it was like to sail aboard any of six memorable 20th century passenger ships such as the SS United States, famous people they might have met, and historical events they might have witnessed.
+WHAT YOU WILL SEE: Through informative panels and interactive displays, museum visitors explore Marconi’s Cape Cod legacy of 20th century ship-to-shore communication.
+Visitors experience firsthand how a radio operator touching a Morse code key in Chatham could communicate via wireless telegraph with counterparts aboard ships sailing the seven seas, and learn about the talented and skilled people who conceived, built and operated the station.
+RCA’s Chatham Radio/WCC reliably linked merchant mariners, high society, royalty, dignitaries, celebrities and humble immigrants to their businesses and loved ones.
+Artifacts from Chatham Radio/WCC’s history include the actual working shipboard radio from the renowned hospital ship SS Hope.

 During your visit, take a few minutes to browse the unique items in our Museum Shop.